K822264/-PythonRefresher/README.md

 # -PythonRefresher
-This is my Computation Project
+This is my Computation Project - computation.ipynb